CoFab-in-Bondy/gamaSenseIt/docs/dev/SSL.md

 # Certificate SSL

-You can create a self-signed ssl certificate, it will not be recognized by browsers but will allow you to test.
+You can create a self-signed ssl certificate, **it will not be recognized by browsers** but will allow you to test.

-## Generate self-signed certificate
+## Generate self-signed certificate for https
 ```
 keytool -genkeypair -alias gamasenseit -keyalg RSA -keysize 4096 -storetype PKCS12 -keystore gamasenseit.p12 -validity 3650
 cp gamasenseit src/main/resources/gamasenseit.p12